 Other Rock ‘n Plays

 As I do a bit of looking around, I see there is a less expensive auto rock ‘n play sleeper from Fisher-Price (the Newborn Auto Rock ‘n Play Sleeper, Aqua Stone Fashion).
-At time of writing, this one is only $55.

 While it has the auto rock feature, it doesn’t have the smart connect app.
-I don’t think that’s the end of the world, but it’s nice to be able to send a timer on the rocking so that your baby isn’t rocking all night.
+I don’t think that’s the end of the world, but it’s nice to be able to set a timer on the rocking so that your baby isn’t rocking all night.
 Also, this version doesn’t have a vibrate mode.